Is profit the only thing that should matter to businesses? Or is there room for other motivations, like helping the environment and society?

 While a sustainability certification on its own might not yield these results, it can be part of assuring employees, as well as external stakeholders, that your brand is on the right track.

 “Being a B Corp helps us attract and retain talent,” says Cross.
 “It also attracts business from other B Corps that want to work with businesses that share their values.”

 She adds that non-B-Corps are also increasingly requesting ESG data in RFPs, “and having third-party verified performance data to support those statements really helps.”

 Sustaining Your Business

-Overall, obtaining sustainability certifications can serve a greater purpose beyond getting to add a label to your products or other brand materials.
+Overall, obtaining sustainability certifications for businesses can serve a greater purpose beyond getting to add a label to your products or other brand materials.

 For some companies, it’s simply the right thing to do based on founding values.
 But you can also break down silos, connect with customers, improve employee experience, and more.

 In other words, doing good for the world, and finding certifications to back that up, can also support long-term business success.